Could COVID-19 Help You Prepare Better Marketing?

 Some Sample Tactics:

-Accentuate the Positive – Make the most of your good reviews.
+Accentuate the Positive! – Make the most of your good reviews.
 Consumers believe reviews and quickly decide about you from them.
-Paint a picture of your pet business using images of your best work, feature/praise your team every chance you get and show real reviews (your clients will love being called out).
+Paint a picture of your salon using images of your best work, feature/praise your team every chance you get and show real reviews (your clients will love being called out).
 Screenshots of reviews are perfect tweets or Instagram stories.
 Positive energy is infectious!
 Use it – infuse it in all you do.

 3. Be a Good Neighbor.